 To start the discussion related to authorship practices, the EWWG conducted a center-wide survey to identify specific authorship-related problems.
-The authorship issues experienced by the community were collected in a center-wide online 90 meeting on an online collaborative board (Flinga, https://flinga.fi/) which resulted in 7 broad categories (e.g., planning of coauthorship, co-authorship of data provider, authorship order, etc.).
+The authorship issues experienced by the community were collected in a center-wide online meeting on an online collaborative board (Flinga, https://flinga.fi/, last access: 30 June 2021), which resulted in seven broad categories (e.g., planning of co-authorship, coauthorship of data provider, authorship order).
 Participants of the meeting discussed authorship practices in smaller groups (Zoom breakout rooms) of approximately five people each, and it was possible to continue adding entries to the collaborative board even after the meeting.
-The EWWG distilled the collected experiences into a list of 22 items and conducted an anonymous survey amongst INAR staff on the frequency of encountering the listed issues (SI 3).
-Based on these results, the group identified the five most common problems: 1) Author only comments on the final version of manuscript; 2)

-- Author did not comment on any version of manuscript; 3) Disagreements on the order of author list; 4) Difficulty in bringing up authorship issues due to power imbalances; 5) Requests to add an author at a late stage.
+The EWWG distilled the collected experiences into a list of 22 items and conducted an anonymous survey amongst INAR staff on the frequency of encountering the listed issues (Sect.
+S1 in the Supplement).
+Based on these results, the group identified the five most common problems.
+(1) Author only comments on the final version of the manuscript.
+(2) Author did not comment on any version of the manuscript.
+(3) Disagreements on the order of the author list.
+(4) Difficulty in bringing up authorship issues due to power imbalances.
+(5) Requests to add an author at a late stage.
 In a subsequent center-wide online meeting, participants were divided into five groups, each discussing one of these five problems in detail and suggesting practices to combat these issues.
-During this meeting, the groups were once mixed so that some participants could bring new - 100 ideas to other groups, while some remained in the original group to tie the discussion with that of the original group.
+During this meeting, the groups were rearranged once so that some participants could bring new ideas to other groups, while some remained in the original group to tie the discussion to that of the original group.
 The comments from this meeting were again collected on an online collaborative board.
-Furthermore, eight volunteers from the center-wide meeting formed the authorship working group (AWG) with the objective of formulating the authorship guidelines based on these center-wide inputs and discussions. - 105 The AWG met online three times and used the center-wide meeting feedback to prepare the authorship guidelines draft and a novel authorship form (Section 3.1 and SI 1).
+Furthermore, eight volunteers from the center-wide meeting formed the authorship working group (AWG) with the objective of formulating the authorship guidelines based on these center-wide inputs and discussions.

+The AWG met online three times and used the center-wide meeting feedback to prepare the authorship guidelines draft and a novel authorship form (Sects.
+3.1 and S2 in the Supplement).
 The draft of the authorship guidelines and the authorship form were circulated center-wide, acknowledging the issues addressed and those not addressed.
 Subsequently, a third center-wide discussion was organized in which INAR members were asked to provide feedback on the draft guidelines and form.
 This feedback was then used by the AWG to revise the guidelines and the authorship form.
-We formulated the idea of sharing the results in this - 110 manuscript as we were close to finalizing the first version of the INAR authorship guidelines, and this manuscript became the first test case for using the authorship form in practice.
+We formulated the idea of sharing the results in this paper as we were close to finalizing the first version of the INAR authorship guidelines, and this paper became the first test case for using the authorship form in practice.
 We made a few minor edits to the form based on this experience and launched the authorship guidelines and form to the INAR community.
-We expect to further revise the authorship form and guidelines in 6 months based on feedback from the INAR community and envisage that there will be a need to return to the guidelines periodically (every few years) to account for evolving research methodologies and best practices in collaborative - 115 research guidelines.
-The current version of the authorship guidelines and the authorship form are discussed in Section 3 and presented in full in SI 1.
-The authorship form of this manuscript also serves as an example use case (SI 2).
+We expect to further revise the authorship form and guidelines in 6 months based on feedback from the INAR community and envisage that there will be a need to return to the guidelines periodically (every few years) to account for evolving research methodologies and best practices in collaborative research guidelines.
+The current version of the authorship guidelines and the authorship form are discussed in Sect.
+3 and presented in full in Sect.
+S2 in the Supplement.
+The authorship form of this paper also serves as an example use case (Sect.
+S3).